fbpx

 Link here.

-Lean into the heat
+Lean Into the Heat

 This sounds absolutely counter-intuitive, and possibly the last thing you fancy on a scorching day, but it honestly can be the difference between sleeping and not sleeping: have a warm bath before bed, As opposed to the cool showers and baths I see consistently recommended, run yourself a hotter bath.
 Make sure you have water as you don’t want to faint.
 But by immersing yourself in water that is hotter than out of the bath, when you get out you will feel cool.
 The effect won’t last for that long, so it is worth doing right before you try and sleep.
 The same can be said for hot tea and spicy food: both favoured in India, China and other hot countries, they suggest that heat actually cools you.